We talk finance!

 Any other important information that would be useful to a trainee?

-However, as we cannot guarantee a placement within walking distance of where you live then do not forget to allow for some transport costs.
+There is also no guarantee of placement within walking distance of where you live, so do not forget to allow for some transport costs.

 If your wardrobe consists of jeans and t-shirts then remember there will be a different dress code you will need to finance while training.